martinkearn/openai-video-to-speech/README.md

 ## Setup OpenAI Service
 If you want to use Azure OpenAI voices, you need to setup an Azure OpenAI service.

-1. Create an Azure OpenAI service in the North Central US or Sweden Central regions using the steps outlined at https://learn.microsoft.com/en-gb/azure/ai-services/openai/whisper-quickstart?tabs=command-line%2Cpython-new&pivots=programming-language-python
+1. Create an Azure OpenAI service in the North Central US or Sweden Central regions using the steps outlined at [Quickstart: Speech to text with the Azure OpenAI Whisper model](https://learn.microsoft.com/en-gb/azure/ai-services/openai/whisper-quickstart?tabs=command-line%2Cpython-new&pivots=programming-language-python)
 1. Obtain the `Endpoint` and `Key` from [Azure Portal](https://portal.azure.com/) > The OpenAI service you just created > Keys and Endpoints
-1. Using the [Azure OpenAI Studio](https://oai.azure.com/) > Deployments, deploy a `tts-hd` model using the steps outlined in https://learn.microsoft.com/en-gb/azure/ai-services/openai/how-to/create-resource?pivots=web-portal#deploy-a-model take a note of the deployment name
+1. Using the [Azure OpenAI Studio](https://oai.azure.com/) > Deployments, deploy a `tts-hd` model using the steps outlined in [Create and deploy an Azure OpenAI Service resource](https://learn.microsoft.com/en-gb/azure/ai-services/openai/how-to/create-resource?pivots=web-portal#deploy-a-model) take a note of the deployment name
-1. Using the [Azure OpenAI Studio](https://oai.azure.com/) > Deployments, deploy a `Whisper` model using the steps outlined in https://learn.microsoft.com/en-gb/azure/ai-services/openai/how-to/create-resource?pivots=web-portal#deploy-a-model take a note of the deployment name
+1. Using the [Azure OpenAI Studio](https://oai.azure.com/) > Deployments, deploy a `Whisper` model using the steps outlined in [Create and deploy an Azure OpenAI Service resource](https://learn.microsoft.com/en-gb/azure/ai-services/openai/how-to/create-resource?pivots=web-portal#deploy-a-model) take a note of the deployment name
 1. Select a voice to use from https://platform.openai.com/docs/guides/text-to-speech.
 Use `alloy` if unsure

 ## Setup Azure Speech Service